gpii-ops/gpii-infra/gcp/README.md

 * For CI we use `projectowner` service account, so all CI actions appear in audit logs under that SA.
    * SA credentials are being generated and stored locally during [CI setup](#one-time-ci-setup).
    * In case SA credentials are present locally, application-default credentials are ignored.

-## Creating the infrastructure

-The environments that run in GCP need some initial resources that must be created by an administrator first.
-The [common part of this repository](../common) has the code and the instructions to do so.

 ## Permissions